mmai/piquetBook/index.md

 they deem advisable (but see carte blanche, p.
 95).They then take in an equivalent number of cardsfrom the stock.
 The elder hand has the privilegeof thus exchanging five of his cards.
 He maytake any less • number, but he must exchange one.He separates his discard from his hand, places itaside, face downwards on the table, and takesfrom the top of the stock the number of cardsdiscarded.

 If the elder hand takes all his five cards heleaves three for the younger hand.
-If he discardsless than five cards (leaving more than three inthe stock) he announces the fact by saying, "Ionly take four,"&mdash;or three, or less, as the casemay be; or, "I leave a card,"&mdash;or two, or morecards, as the case may be.
+If he discardsless than five cards (leaving more than three inthe stock) he announces the fact by saying, "Ionly take four,"-or three, or less, as the casemay be; or, "I leave a card,"-or two, or morecards, as the case may be.

 When the elder hand discards less than fivecards he is entitled to look at the cards heleaves.
 For example: If he discards four cards,he takes the top four cards of the stock, andlooks at the fifth, the one left on the top of thestock after he has taken his four.
 If he discardsbut three cards, he may similarly look at the twocards left, and so on.
 He returns the cards thuslooked at to the top of the stock without showingthem to his adversary.